 who exhibit little change in body weight (ACSM 1995).

-Intensity, duration, and frequency are somewhat inversely
+Intensity, duration, and frequency are somewhat

 Cardiovascular fitness can be expressed as maximum oxygen